paccanarolab/cluster-one-web/README.md

 TODO: 👨🏼‍🎓

 - Show protein panel with the information of the protein.
-- Modal with form to select the parameters of the algorithm.
-- Modal with form to select the PPI.
 - Modal with information of how to use ClusterOne Web.
 - Dockerize the app. 🐳
 - Deploy the app.